 Reclassification of chemicals with increased toxicity is taken into account as a top priority in our research, which is focused in developing safer versions of our products to minimize their risks and hazards.

 There are few examples in the 3D printing industry, where reclassification of some specific chemicals have considered them dangerous to humans, such in this example with hazard statement H361: suspected of damaging fertility or the unborn child.
-This specific chemical years ago was not suspected of damaging fertility or the unborn child, but later scientific evidence concluded that it is suspected of damaging fertility or the unborn child.
+Several years ago, this specific chemical was not suspected of damaging fertility or the unborn child, but later scientific evidence concluded that it is suspected of damaging fertility or the unborn child.
 Unfortunately, the different international regulations for biomedical certifications have not taken into account, nor synchronised, chemical classifications with biomedical certifications.
 Nowadays, unfortunately few certified resins and medical devices still use this type and similar unsafe chemicals.

 3D resins are raw materials, not certified medical devices.
 Certification of 3D resins as being medical devices, besides misleading may cause potential health and safety concerns, since certified products cannot be updated when reclassification of their constituents considers them dangerous to humans and to environment.